openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 - NNCF optimization used for trained snapshots in a framework-specific format such as checkpoint (pth) file from Pytorch.
 It starts training based on the weights from previous step in fewer precision.
 - POT optimization used for models exported in the OpenVINO IR format.
 It decreases the precision of the exported model and performs the post-training optimization.

+The function results with a following files, which could be used to run ``otx demo``[link]:

+- confidence_threshold
+- config.json
+- label_schema.json
+- openvino.bin
+- openvino.xml

 Read more about optimization in [#TODO link]

 2. Command example for optimizing a PyTorch model (.pth) with OpenVINO NNCF.